AdebayoEmmanuel/AirBnB_clone_v2/README.md

 #                                     ISSUE

-i.
-The object gets created but never gets saved in file.json ii.
-I confirm that the object is actually created by printing the string representation and ID iii.
-I have included a call trace (here)[./trace.txt]
+1. The object gets created but never gets saved in file.json
+2. I confirm that the object is actually created by printing the string representation and ID
+3. I have included a call trace (here)[./trace.txt]

 # Any help is welcome.